lithops-cloud/lithops/runtime/azure_containers/README.md

     If you need some Python modules (or other system libraries) which are not included in the default docker images (see table above), it is possible to build your own Lithops runtime with all of them.

-    This alternative usage is based on to build a local Docker image, deploy it to the docker hub (you need a [Docker Hub account](https://hub.docker.com)) and use it as a Lithops base runtime.
+    This option is based on building a local Docker image, deploy it to the docker hub (you need a [Docker Hub account](https://hub.docker.com)) and use it as a Lithops base runtime.
     Project provides some skeletons of Docker images, for example:

     * [Dockerfile](Dockerfile)